 The part of the text containing the answer is underlined with the question number given in square brackets [].
+If you still struggle with IELTS Listening tests, please refer to IELTS Listening tips.

 Employee: GB Airlines, this is Kyle speaking.
 How can I help?
 Matt: Hi, my name is Matt Walsh.
 I'm calling on behalf of Mr John Sparrow [1] to claim expenses for a delay in his flight last week.
 Employee:Good morning, Mr Walsh.
 Thank you for calling.
 Could you please tell me the flight number and the date of departure?
 Matt: The date of departure was the 24th of January [2], 2016.
 I'm afraid I don't have the flight number in front of me at the moment.
 Employee: OK, that's all right.
 One moment.
 Could you tell me, where was Mr Sparrow departing from?
 Matt: He was departing from Athens.

-Employee: I s that Athens, Greece or Athens, Georgia?
+Employee:I s that Athens, Greece or Athens, Georgia?
 Matt: Athens, Greece.
-[3]

-Employee: Right.
+[3] Employee: Right.
 And what was the destination?
 Matt: It was Heathrow, London.